jaborvs/DaedaLe/README.md

-# TutoMate
+# DaedaLe
 PuzzleScript is a textual language for puzzle game design created by Stephen Lavelle.
 The PuzzleScript engine can be found here: https://github.com/increpare/PuzzleScript

-### Running TutoMate on source code repositories
+### Running DaedaLe on source code repositories
-TutoMate is built using the Rascal meta-programming language and language workbench.
+DaedaLe is built using the Rascal meta-programming language and language workbench.
 More information about setting up Rascal can be found here: https://www.rascal-mpl.org

 1. The project must be stored in a directory called automatedpuzzlescript.

 2. Setting the to-be-analysed game is done in the following way.
 ```
-loc game_loc = |project://automatedpuzzlescript/Tutomate/bin/PuzzleScript/Tutorials/demo/blockfaker.PS|;
+loc game_loc = |project://automatedpuzzlescript/DaedaLe/bin/PuzzleScript/Tutorials/demo/blockfaker.PS|;
 ```

-3. Using Tutomate requires executing the following commands in Rascal's REPL.
+3. Using DaedaLe requires executing the following commands in Rascal's REPL.
 ```
 import PuzzleScript::Interface::GUI;
 main(game_loc)();